A3Data/hermione/README.md

 ## Contributing

+Have a look at out [contributing guide](CONTRIBUTING.md)

 Make a pull request with your implementation.

 For suggestions, contact us: hermione@a3data.com.br